-• The course required for Fire Officer II certification is the 40-hour course based on the Jones and Bartlett Fire Officer Principals and Practices, Enhanced 3rd edition.
-The course also requires successful completion of the Mentoring Project including a 5-page report.
-Candidates must also have completed the National Fallen Firefighters Foundation (NFFF) LACK (Leadership, Accountability, Culture, Knowledge) and Why Data? online courses.
+• The course required for Fire Officer II certification is the 40-hour course based on the Jones and Bartlett Fire Officer Principals and Practice, 4th edition.
+The course also requires successful completion of the Portfolio Project and Mentoring Project including a 5-page report.
+Candidates must also have completed the three additional online courses.

-- Are currently certified, minimally, as a Wisconsin Emergency Services Instructor I; - Have completed a train-the-trainer for the course.
+- Are currently certified, minimally, as a Wisconsin Fire & Emergency Services Instructor I; - Are qualified to instruct at the level of a Fire Officer.
+Certification at the Fire Officer II level or higher is preferred. - Have reviewed the most current course content and WTCS FSEO policies and procedures.